The TDG Regulations have been consolidated to include amendment SOR/2017-253 (Marine Provisions).

 - shipping document

-(1) A person who handles, offers for transport or transports dangerous goods by ship must comply with the IMDG Code when the dangerous goods are in transport between
+(1) A person who imports, offers for transport, handles or transports dangerous goods by vessel must comply with the IMDG Code if the dangerous goods are in transport between

-- (a) Canada and another country, if the voyage is not an inland voyage;
+- (b) Canada and another country, if the voyage is not an inland voyage; or

-- (c) two points outside Canada on board a ship registered in Canada.
+- (c) two points outside Canada on board a vessel registered in Canada.

 (a) the following provisions in Part 3, Documentation: